sai045/serverless-otp/README.md

 ## Amazon SES:
 - Simple email service is a service provided by Amazon that is used to send transactional emails.
 This uses SMTP.

+## Amazon Cloudfront:
+- Used to monitor logs and solve bugs between AWS Lambda Triggers and DynamoDB Triggers

+## SMTPLIB:
+- Used to send Emails to the users.